Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/overview/start-here.md

 - it reads sources carefully
 - preserves what they establish
-- distinguishes insight from overreach
+- distinguishes insight from overextension
 - and asks whether the conclusions match the evidence

 It is neither a neutral bibliography nor a polemical archive.

 The goal is clear judgment, fair reading, and better discussion.

 The series does use a definite lens.
-It asks what signed-language writing work can support once writing, notation, encoding, rendering, and infrastructure are kept distinct, and it gives special weight to durable written form and text-model adequacy.
+It asks what signed-language writing work can support once writing, notation, encoding, rendering, infrastructure, evidence, authority, and data objects are kept distinct.
+It gives special weight to durable written form, written-unit structure, text-model adequacy, and full-path infrastructure.
 That is a comparative tool, not a claim that every question in the field is already closed.

 The author of the series is also a developer and steward of Formal SignWriting and related Sutton SignWriting infrastructure.
 The series therefore does not pretend to be written from nowhere.
-It states its standpoint, applies the framework inward to Sutton SignWriting and Formal SignWriting, and uses layer-specific judgments so that readers can see where a source is strong, where it is incomplete, and where the review's own baseline matters.
+It states its standpoint, applies the framework inward to Sutton SignWriting and Formal SignWriting, and separates layer-level judgment from full-path judgment so that readers can see where a source is strong, where it is incomplete, and where the review's own baseline matters.

-## Four things to know first
+## Five things to know first

 ### 1. SignWriting is treated here as a real writing system